that includes you!

 - Increases lean muscle – consider the difference between streaky bacon and back bacon; exercise squeezes the fat out of muscle and teaches your body to use fat as a fuel for exercise

 - Increased insulin sensitivity (this sensitivity “normally” reduces with age edging everyone towards type 2 diabetes by their mid years.
 Diet can largely prevent or reverse this trend as well).

 How to start a get-fit programme:

-The lower steps of the Pyramid are more basic fitness requirements than the higher ones.
+The first steps of the programme require more basic fitness than the later ones.
 While it is tempting to leap to the top and experiment with certain sports, they will often lead to injury unless taken on top of the other stages.
 Obviously it is good to play a sport, but get fit first.
 For good health you never need compete, just walk or swim thirty minutes daily.
 Always stretch your whole body after exercise.

 Do it properly by wearing goggles.
 Swimming has the least downside of any exercise regime and it burns loads of calories.
 Aim to swim for 30 minutes doing as many lengths as possible on the crawl and back stroke.
 Take lessons if you cannot swim well.
 The relaxed stretched out position of swimming is excellent for the spine and abdominal muscles.
 The head should be floating in the water not carried above the water like a tortoise.
 While the tortoise stroke avoids disturbing make-up and hair it is better to swim when this is not an issue or the long-term effects are to strain the neck.
 The Shaw method which applies the principles of the Alexander technique to swimming are particularly recommended (see ‘The Art of Swimming’ by S. Shaw).